robotframework/robotframework/doc/userguide/src/Appendices/CommandLineOptions.rst

   -G, --settag <tag>      `Sets the tag(s)`_ to all executed test cases.
   -t, --test <name>       `Selects the test cases by name`_.
   -s, --suite <name>      `Selects the test suites`_ by name.
+  -R, --runfailed <file>  `Selects failed tests`_ from a previous output file to be re-run.
   -i, --include <tag>     `Selects the test cases`_ by tag.
   -e, --exclude <tag>     `Selects the test cases`_ by tag.
   -c, --critical <tag>    Tests that have the given tag are `considered critical`_.